 As a graphic designer, you only have to learn about the brush packages as well as some keyboard shortcuts, which will help speed up the sketching process.
 For customization, the 1.2.0 version allows you to edit your keyboard shortcuts under Edit > Preferences.
 For older versions: hover the cursor over the menu entry and click the shortcut you want to assign.

-I’m only using thin pen so far.
+I’m only using the pen so far.
 In general, sketches in pen are more vivid and bold, which inspires confidence in my concepts.
 I also find that I have more control of my lines, allowing me to work more efficiently and effectively.

 Now that you have your brushes and keyboard shortcuts set, feel free to try them out and bring your concepts to life.